microbus-io/fabric/docs/blocks/uniform-code.md

 `service-gen.go` primarily includes the function to create a `NewService`.

-`service.go` is where application developers are expected to introduce the business logic of the microservice. `service.go` implements `Service`, which extends `Intermediate` as mentioned earlier.
+`service.go` is where solution developers are expected to introduce the business logic of the microservice. `service.go` implements `Service`, which extends `Intermediate` as mentioned earlier.
 Most of the tools that a microservice needs are available through the receiver `(svc *Service)` which points to the `Intermediate` and by extension the `Connector`.
 It include the methods of the `Connector` as well as type-specific methods defined in the `Intermediate`.

 ```go
 type Intermediate struct {